 • For hauling wheelers above 1,150 pounds or leaders above 1,000 pounds: pack and draft mules

 Naturally, these animals required care and the Veterinary Corps stepped in to help out.
-Below, is a YouTube video showing some of the various steps taken to prepare a horse for the war effort.
+Below, is some film footage from 1918 showing some of the various steps taken to prepare a horse for the war effort.